 Ruins of a famous Roman period settlement on the north-western shore of the Dead Sea.
 This was the home of the Essenes, a break-away sect.
 Scrolls, hidden in jars, were discovered in the caves around the site.

-Ruins of a famous Roman period settlement on the north-western shore of the Dead Sea, home of the Essenes, a break-away sect.
-Scrolls, hidden in jars, were discovered in the caves around the site, and are an important contribution to Biblical and historical research and are regarded as one of Israel’s most precious national treasures.
+The scrolls are an important contribution to Biblical and historical research and are regarded as one of Israel’s most precious national treasures.

 Map / Aerial View:

 Qumran is located 70M above the level of the Dead Sea, which is about 1KM to the east.
 The site is 325m under the sea level.
 The hills of the Judean desert are located on its western side.

 The aerial map of the area is shown below, indicating the major sites.

 The site was built on a raised marlstone (Havar) hill above the Dead Sea.
 It is located on the path of ancient routes – a strategic mountain pass westwards to Hebron via the Qumran brook, and the southern coastal road along the Dead Sea.